Title Tags

 | Missing title altogether | Google generates one, usually poorly |

-When Google rewrites your title tag
+When does Google rewrite your title tag?

 - Title doesn’t match the page content